Namn23/ISFM/README.md

 ### Usage
 The configuration is defined in the `.yaml` files (e.g., `configs/train.yaml`).
 Before running the code, please modify the paths to match your local environment.

-1)To train the ISFM model from scratch, run:
+1) To train the ISFM model from scratch, run:

 ```bash
 python train.py --config configs/train.yaml
 ```
 The training logs and model checkpoints will be automatically saved in output/exp_name/.

-2)To evaluate a specific model, modify `TEST.CHECKPOINT_PATH` to point to your pretrained weight, then run:
+2) To evaluate a specific model, modify `TEST.CHECKPOINT_PATH` to point to your pretrained weight, then run:
 ```bash
 python test.py --config configs/test.yaml
 ```

+Pre-trained weights are included in `best/checkpoints/`.

 **Note**: You can also override the config options directly from the command line without modifying the yaml file:
 ```bash
 python test.py --config configs/test.yaml TEST.CHECKPOINT_PATH "checkpoints/best.pth"
 ```

 The testing process produces the following outputs:
 - Fusion Results: The fused images will be saved in the output directory.
 - Evaluation Logs: The quantitative metrics (e.g., EN, SSIM, VIF) will be recorded in a `.log` file within the output folder.